Skip to content

 Formally authorize the Treasury Department's decision to stop minting pennies for general circulation (already implemented November 2025)

-Mandatory Cash Rounding
+Cash Rounding

 Legal Tender Status